Healthy Homes Assessment Kelson

 What We Do

-As building inspectors we handle all aspects of expert home Inspections.
-We’re there to make sure you make the right choice when it comes to buying your next home.
+As building inspectors, we are experts in all aspects of professional home inspects.
+We are there to ensure you make the right decision when buying your next home.

-We consider your investment to be a serious one We will conduct detailed examinations to make sure you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the exciting aspects of owning or purchasing the house.
+We take your investment seriously We conduct detailed inspections so you won’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the exciting aspects of owning or purchasing your own house.

-We are specialised in a range of solutions to make sure that you are completely aware of the state of any property you may be considering buying or selling in addition to other solutions.
+We specialise in a variety of services to make sure you are completely aware of the state of any property you could be thinking of buying or selling along with other services.

-We not only work with you , but we also work with some important clients such as bank branches, local councils, and insurance companies.
-Evidently they like the reassurance provided, because of the information contained provided in our building inspection reports.
+Not only do we work with you but we also have important clients such as the local authorities, banks, and insurance companies.
+They seem to like this reassurance provided, because of the information contained provided in our building inspection reports.

 • Pre Purchase & Pre Sale Reports